-where in the last step we used the fact that the black hole area must be decreased by $A_{spec}$ the area spectrum allowed by loop quantum gravity.
+where in the last step, we assert that the black hole area must be decreased by the unit area $A_{i}$ predicted by loop quantum gravity.
 Therefore, we conclude the following:

-Here, we see easily that the energy of the emitted photon is quantized, as $A_{spec}$ is quantized.
-In particular, as loop quantum gravity predicts that there is non-zero minimum area, there is non-zero energy for the photons emitted given the temperature of a black hole.
+Here, we see easily that the energy of the emitted photon is quantized because $A_{i}$ is quantized.
+In particular, as loop quantum gravity predicts that a non-zero minimum area exists, a non-zero energy exists for the photons emitted from a black hole of a given temperature.

-In case of isolated horizon framework \cite{isolated, Ghosh}, the minimum area is given by $4\pi\sqrt{3} \gamma$ where $\gamma$ is the Immirzi parameter.
-Therefore, we have the following for the minimum energy of emitted photon.
+In the case of the isolated horizon framework\cite{isolated, Ghosh}, the minimum area is given by $4\pi\sqrt{3} \gamma$ where $\gamma$ is the Immirzi parameter.
+Therefore, we have the following for the minimum energy of the emitted photon:

-In case of Tanaka-Tamaki scenario \cite{Tanaka}, the minimum area is given by $4 \pi \gamma$ where $\gamma$ is the Immirzi parameter in this case.
-This gives the following for the minimum energy of emitted photon.
+(see Fig.~1).
+The Hawking radiation is truncated below this energy.
+The discrete frequency values allowed for Hawking radiation are represented by solid lines.
+In the case of the Tanaka-Tamaki scenario\cite{Tanaka}, the minimum area is given by $4 \pi \gamma$, where $\gamma$ is the Immirzi parameter for this case.
+This gives the following for the minimum energy of emitted photon:

-In case of Kong-Yoon scenario \cite{blackholeentropy, ToAppear}, the minimum area is given by $4 \pi \sqrt{2}$.
-Therefore, we have the following.
+(see Fig.~2).
+In the case of the Kong-Yoon scenario\cite{blackholeentropy, ToAppear}, the minimum area is given by $4 \pi \sqrt{2}$.
+Therefore, we have the following minimum energy:

-Therefore, the Hawking radiation is truncated below this energy.
-See the figures.
-The discrete Hawking radiation spectrums are represented by solid lines.